 Among the natural compounds that were investigated in this study, three compounds fangchinoline, chebulagic acid and suramin were identified as the most effective in fighting SARS-CoV-2 infection.
 The structure of these compounds is shown in Figure 7.

-Fangchinoline is an alkaloid compound with a bis-benzylisoquinoline structure which is isolated from the plant Stephania tetrandra of the Menispermaceae family, which is considered one of the traditional Chinese medicine plants, and its anticancer effects have been reported in many studies (Kim et al., 2019, Yang et al., 2020, Mérarchi et al., 2018).
+Fangchinoline is an alkaloid compound with a bis-benzylisoquinoline structure which is isolated from the plant Stephania tetrandra of the Menispermaceae family, which is considered one of the traditional Chinese medicine plants, and its anticancer effects have been reported in many studies (Kim et al., 2019, Yang et al.,

+2020, Mérarchi et al., 2018).
 The binding energy of this compound in inhibiting the main protease of the coronavirus was -10.1 kcal/mol, which has shown the strongest inhibitory effect among the investigated natural compounds.
-Also, the investigation of drug-likeness properties for fangchinoline showed that this compound follows Lipinski's rule of five and could be orally active.
-Also, according to its polar surface area (PSA) level (64.094), fangchinoline could pass through the cell wall and penetrate the cell.
-Further molecular dynamics simulation demonstrated the high ability of fangchinoline to inhibit the main protease compared lopinavir.
-Finally, to fangchinoline placed powerfully in the active site of the main protease and inhibited this protein significantly lopinavir.
-Despite compared to the significant effects of fangchinoline in preclinical models, clinical and toxicological studies have not been conducted on this compound.
+Also, the investigation of drug-likeness properties fangchinoline showed that this compound follows Lipinski's rule of five and could be orally active.
+Also, according to its polar surface area (PSA) level (64.094),fangchinoline could pass through the cell wall and penetrate the cell.
+Further molecular dynamics simulation demonstrated the high ability fangchinoline to inhibit the main protease lopinavir. compared to Finally. fangchinoline placed powerfully in the active site of the main protease and inhibited this protein significantly lopinavir.
+Despite compared to significant effects of fangchinoline in preclinical models, clinical and toxicological studies have not been conducted on this compound.

 Figure 7.
-Chemical structure of fangchinoline, chebulagic acid and suramin

-Chebulagic acid is a type of benzopyran tannin found in plants of the genus Terminalia, especially Terminalia chebula, with the Persian name "Halileh Zard" (Chen and Li, 2006).
-Chebulagic acid is a potent antioxidant and has been reported to have various effects such as immune system suppression (Hamada et al., 1997), and liver protection (Kinoshita et al., 2007).
-In novel studies, chebulagic acid has been introduced as a promising compound with antiviral effects against influenza (Kandeel and Al-Nazawi, 2020, Duncan et al., 2020).
+Chemical structure of fangchinoline, chebulagic acid and suramin has been introduced as a promising compound with antiviral effects against influenza (Kandeel and Al-Nazawi, 2020, Duncan et al., 2020).
 Furthermore, an in vitro study showed that chebulagic acid could effectively inhibit 3CLpro (Du et al., 2021).
 The docking study revealed that chebulagic acid inhibited RdRp with a binding energy of -10.5 kcal/mol.
 The molecular dynamics simulation also confirmed the strong inhibitory effect of chebulagic acid compared to remdesivir.
 Although the analysis of drug-like properties is not appropriate, according to the structure of this compound, it should be mentioned that this compound is a hydrolyzable tannin, and in silico studies confirmed the effectiveness of hydrolysis compounds obtained from chebulagic acid (Duncan et al., 2020).
 In vivo toxicological studies have shown that chebulagic acid has minimal toxicity (Huang et al., 2012).